Vivianne Miedema: Senior

-On 15 June 2019, Miedema became the all-time top scorer of the Netherlands women's national football team after scoring her 60th goal in a 3–1 win against Cameroon at the 2019 FIFA Women's World Cup in France.
+On 15 June 2019, Miedema became the all-time top scorer of the Netherlands women's national football team after scoring her 60th goal in a 3–1 win against Cameroon at the 2019 FIFA World Cup in France.
 She passed the record held by Melis and extended her lead of the men's team's leading scorer, Robin van Persie.
-During the Netherlands' 2–0 quarter-final victory over Italy, she scored both goals, was named Player of the Match, and led the Dutch team to its first–ever World Cup semi-final.
+In the Netherlands' 2–0 quarter-final victory over Italy, she scored a goal, was named Player of the Match, and led the Dutch team to its first–ever World Cup semi-final.
 Miedema's performance throughout the tournament was instrumental in leading the Netherlands to the final, where they fell 2–0 to defending champions United States.

 At the 2020 Summer Olympics held in Tokyo in 2021, Miedema broke the Olympic record by scoring ten goals in four matches.
 In the group matches she scored four against Zambia and two each against Brazil and China.
 In the quarter-final against the United States, her 100th match for the Netherlands, Miedema scored both Dutch goals in the 2–2 draw.
 In the penalty shoot-out, US goalkeeper Alyssa Naeher saved Miedema's penalty, and the Dutch were eliminated.

-In the first match at the 2022 UEFA Women's European Championship in England, against Sweden, Miedema took over the captaincy when Sari van Veenendaal had to leave the pitch injured.
+In the first match at the 2022 UEFA European Championship in England, against Sweden, Miedema took over the captaincy when Sari van Veenendaal had to leave the pitch injured.
 Miedema missed the next two group stage matches due to a COVID-19 infection.
 She wore the captain's armband again in the quarter-final match against France, which the Netherlands lost 1–0.

+Miedema was unable to participate at the 2023 FIFA World Cup after sustaining an anterior cruciate ligament tear in December 2022.
+In the final match of the UEFA Women's Euro 2025 qualifying, against Norway, she levelled the score ten minutes before the final whistle, thus securing the Dutch a place at the Euros.
+This match also marked Miedema's first full 90-minute game since 7 December 2022, following her anterior cruciate ligament injury.

+On 8 April 2025, Miedema suffered a hamstring injury, during their match against Austria, which resulted in her leaving the pitch 15 minutes after being brought on, putting doubt on whether she will be fit in time for the Euros.
+Following an extended period out, Miedema made her return on 26 June 2025, in a friendly with Finland ahead of the Euro 2025, and scored two goals.
+On 5 July 2025, she netted her 100th international goal in a 3–0 victory over Wales in the Dutch team's first match of the Euro 2025, becoming the 19th woman to score hundred international goals.